9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 Figuring out build dependencies

-We don\'t have to guess or do any research to establish which packages we depend on.
+We don't have to guess or do any research to establish which packages we depend on.
 If we try to build our package without a `build-depends` field, compilation will fail with a useful error message.
-Here\'s an example where we commented out the dependency on the `base` package.
+Here's an example where we commented out the dependency on the `base` package.

 ``` screen